awsdocs/amazon-personalize-developer-guide/doc_source/ECOMMERCE-items-dataset.md

 + ADULT \(categorical `string`\): Whether the item is restricted to only adults, such as alcohol\.
 Values might be yes or no\.
 + GENDER \(categorical `string`\): The gender the item is for\.
 Values might be male, female, and unisex\.

  To get the best recommendations, we recommend that you keep these as many of these fields in your schema as you have data\.
 The data you import must match your schema\.
 The data you import must match your schema\.
+The maximum number of metadata columns is 50\.
 You are free to add additional fields depending on your use case and your data\.
 As long as the fields aren't listed as required or reserved, and the data types are listed in [Schema data types](how-it-works-dataset-schema.md#personalize-datatypes), the field names and data types are up to you\.

  Use reserved keywords CATEGORY\_L2 and CATEGORY\_L3 for items with multiple multi\-level categories\.
 For more information, see [Using categorical data](#ECOMMERCE-items-categorical-data)\.
 For information on textual and categorical metadata see [Unstructured text metadata](items-datasets.md#text-data)\.
 For an example of the default schema for Items datasets for ECOMMERCE domains, see [Default Items schema \(ECOMMERCE domain\)](#ECOMMERCE-items-dataset-schema)\.